qmetry/qaf/pages/latest/locating_elements.md

 ```

 In order to use other custom locator strategy supported by the underlying driver(s), you need to use strategy name as locator strategy.
 For example, Appium provides MobileBy.AccessibilityId, MobileBy.AndroidUIAutomator, MobileBy.IosUIAutomation.
-The strategy name used by appium for these additional selectors is accessibility id, -android uiautomator and -ios uiautomation respectivly [refer](https://github.com/appium/java-client/blob/master/src/main/java/io/appium/java_client/MobileSelector.java).
+The strategy name used by appium for these additional selectors is accessibility id, -android uiautomator and -ios uiautomation respectively [refer](https://github.com/appium/java-client/blob/master/src/main/java/io/appium/java_client/MobileSelector.java).

 ###### Examples: